wazuh/wazuh-documentation/source/getting-started/index.rst

 How to install Wazuh
 --------------------

+The Wazuh solution is composed of :ref:`three central components <components>` called the the Wazuh server, the Wazuh indexer, the Wazuh dashboard, and a single component called the :ref:`Wazuh agent <installation_agents>`.

 For deploying Wazuh in your infrastructure, you can choose between the two installation methods listed below:

 - **Unattended installation**: This lets you install each component using a script that automates the installation process.
 - **Step-by-step installation**: This other lets you install each component manually following detailed step-by-step instructions.

+In addition, the :ref:`Wazuh quickstart <quickstart>` lets you install all the central components on the same host using the unattended installation script with an all-in-one deployment.

 Check our :ref:`Installation guide <installation_guide>` section to learn about Wazuh installation methods.

-The :ref:`Wazuh quickstart <quickstart>` lets you install all the central components on the same host using the unattended installation script with an all-in-one deployment.

 Wazuh Cloud